hafid-Qa/covid-web-App/README.md

 /statistics: Dynamically generated and contain the following displays:

 - Dropdown from which the user can pick a country or the world
-- A map that shows which country is currently selected.
+- A map that shows which country is currently selected,using MapBox.
 - A table displaying the different statistics for the world or the selected country.

 /contact: To send a message in case a user wants to ask for an inquiry.